-There are very few times when parents have their kids’ undivided attention.
+If you’re a parent, you know there are very few times you have your kids’ undivided attention.
 However, when you’re traveling, you have a captive audience.
-Whether you’re going by plane, train, or automobile, you have an amazing opportunity to impart knowledge and turn your trip into an opportunity for learning.
+Whether you’re going by plane, train, or automobile, family travel offers an amazing opportunity to connect with your kids and engage them in educational activities.
 The next time you head off to grandma’s house for Thanksgiving or fly to Florida for vacation, put away the smartphones and tablets for a bit, and try out some of these educational travel activities with your kids.

 Toddler – Preschool

-At this age, a key skill for toddlers and preschoolers is being able to take the basic skills that they’re learning and connect them with the real world.
+At this age, a key skill for toddlers and preschoolers is being able to take what they’re learning and connect it to the real world.
 While you travel, you can use the ever-changing landscape to help them make some of those connections.
 Play a simple game of “I Spy,” but don’t just look for colors.
 During the game, you can say “I spy…”

 - a shape

 - a number

 Let your kids join in and pick things that they spy too.
 If they have trouble seeing out the window, then randomly place stickers around the car for them to spy as you drive.
 You can get reusable stickers if you’re worried about them sticking too much.

 Another type of seek-and-find game is “Find 100.”
 In this game, you challenge kids to find 100 of something during the trip.
 This helps reinforce counting skills.
 For kids who are just learning to count, you can keep a tally for them or adjust the number to 5, 10, or 20.
 You can also add in an additional challenge by seeing who can find that number of objects first.
 Things kids can look for include: